 That global community sticks with you even after you’ve moved onto something else, which is great for anyone thinking of starting a portfolio career.
 Google exceeds in its ability to hire smart people and continuously challenge them.
 Most of these people thrive in that environment and search for new ways to continue learning and keep innovating.
 The Xoogler network provides the connections and assistance that current and ex-employees need to find opportunities and build their own paths.

 Portfolio careers are increasingly becoming more popular with people from all industries and professions.
 The fact that it’s such an attractive space for ex-Google employees just goes to show that it provides the same type of mental stimulation and purpose that you’d get from one of the world’s most celebrated brands.

 When you launch a portfolio career, you get to shape your own working culture and, by extension, the values and purpose that drive your professional pursuits.
-If you’d like to find out more about embarking on this unique career path, come along to our free weekly Introduction to Portfolio Careers hosted by Ben Legg.
-For those of you who have worked for Google and are considering your next options, join us at our upcoming Fireside Chat: Xooglers and the ever-expanding portfolio space to hear real-life stories of others who have made the switch.
+If you’d like to find out more about embarking on this unique career path, come along to our free weekly Welcome Call hosted by Ben Legg.
+You might be suprised by what you discover.